-ST. LANDRY PARISH – The suspect has been arrested and booked on three counts of simple arson of a religious building.
+ST. LANDRY PARISH, LA – The suspect has been arrested and booked on three counts of simple arson of a religious building.

 Officials say 21-year-old Holden Matthews, intentionally set all three church fires.